ArunArumugamD/github-user-explorer/README.md

 - The application uses GitHub's API, so the GitHub token is required for proper functionality
 - The backend runs on port 3001 and frontend on port 3000
-- Make sure both MySQL and Node.js are installed and running before starting the application
+- Make sure both PostgreSQL and Node.js are installed and running before starting the application